 What is "Your First Light" and how can I create a First Light Imaging account ?

 “Your First Light” is a dedicated space for camera users on First Light Imaging’s website.
-It allows them to access libraries related to our cameras, both visible (EMCCD, CMOS) and Short Wave InfraRed SWIR (InGaAs, e-APD MCT).
+It allows them to access libraries related to our high speed low-light cameras, both visible (EMCCD, CMOS) and Short Wave InfraRed SWIR (InGaAs, e-APD MCT).
 Each library relates to one of our cameras, and gives access to user manuals, interface drawings, CAD files, software and related documents and firmware and related documents.

 Customers in the process of buying or having already bought a First Light Imaging camera are invited to request opening an account.
 Customers interested in loaning one of our cameras are also invited to do so.

 How can I download the last firmware/SDK/GUI version for my infrared or visible camera?

 I have an issue with my First Light Imaging infrared or visible camera.
 My camera is behaving oddly, what should I do?

 You may contact First Light Imaging’s support team: firstname.lastname@example.org